kirsten4ester/GranadaTrivia/README.md

 something toros?
 Cuevas

-*** PART 2: *** -- day 2 Dec 9
+### PART 2:  -- day 2 Dec 9
 Set your html & CSS

-*** PART 3: *** day 3 - 5 (Dec 10-12)
+### PART 3: *** day 3 - 5 (Dec 10-12)
 Incorporating your JavaScript

-BRONZE:
+Figuring scorability

+BRONZE: questions are printed.
+Player selects/ inputs answer.
+Modal pops up for each separate question with a congrats/ not quite also offer short excerpt of information
+Heavy in HTML/ CSS with detail to design.
+Using pictures of Granada to represent each cooresponding questions.
+Javascript to create click events for selecting answers to multiple choice questions (?)

 SILVER:

 GOLD:
-Heavy in HTML/ CSS focusing on design.
-Using pictures of Granada to represent the cooresponding question.
-Javascript to create click events for selecting answers to multiple choice questions (?)
+choose to play in english or in spanish ..
-Implement a "hint" feature (?) -- click/popup
+After game, lead to second set of questions on la alhambra Implement a "hint" feature (?) -- click/popup